 In the briefing that followed, Campaign to Stop Killer Robots coordinator Mary Wareham expressed the coalition’s view that lethal autonomous weapons systems raise many serious ethical, legal, proliferation, security, and other concerns that pose such a threat to our humanity that a preemptive ban is warranted.
 Retaining human control over use of force is a moral imperative and essential to promote compliance with international law, and provide for accountability.
 She described recent activities by campaign members, including her September 2016 visit to Moscow on behalf of the Campaign to Stop Killer Robots to address a PIR Center conference on emerging technologies.

 Professor Stuart Russell described an emerging consensus in the artificial intelligence and robotics community against autonomous weapons systems as “most don’t want to build systems that will kill.”
 He expressed concern at the potential scale of the threat, giving the example of the potential deployment of millions of tiny autonomous aerial systems containing explosives.
 Professor Russell provided an update steps that professional associations such as IEEE and AAAI are taking to develop formal policies opposing autonomous weapons.
-He said the AI community has pressed the White House for a ban as part of the hi-level consultations on artificial intelligence.
+He said the AI community has pressed the White House for a ban as part of the high-level consultations on artificial intelligence.

-Steve Goose, arms division director of Human Rights Watch said the Fifth Review Conference and CCW process on lethal autonomous weapons systems provides an opportunity for states to make a real difference to address an entire class of weapons.
+Steve Goose, arms division director of Human Rights Watch, said the Fifth Review Conference and CCW process on lethal autonomous weapons systems provide an opportunity for states to make a real difference to address an entire class of weapons.
 He said the three meetings held since 2013 on the matter have been fruitful in helping create common understandings.
 But if there are to be any “LAWS” it should be a preemptive ban.
 He calls on delegates to create an open-ended Group of Governmental Experts in December then move to negotiations in 2018 and complete them within a year.

 At least six participants asked questions, including Russia, which was participating for the first time in a campaign side event briefing at UNGA.
 Russia’s representative spoke second, reading from a written statement.
 He thanked the Campaign to Stop Killer Robots for holding the briefing and for mentioning the recent meeting in Moscow.
 According to the delegate, Russia sees no reason to move to a develop a ban protocol at the CCW, but is open to dialogue.
 The delegate stated that there are differences between how states and NGOs view the issue of options for future work.
 He expressed skepticism, but said Russia listens and the matter is discussed at inter-agency meetings.